Zachary-i/Zachary-i/README.md

 ### Hi there 👋

+I'm Zachary (he/him/his), a MEng Computer Science student at Queen's University Belfast.
+I have a particular interest in Computational Biology, High-Performance Computing, and Graphics/ Physics Engines.

+I've only recently begun tracking my project on GitHub so expect to see more here soon.

 <!--
 **Zachary-i/Zachary-i** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.